 Good IT training covers much more than phishing e-mails.
 It helps your employees identify security red flags across the board.

-- Malicious software hidden in links, attachments or online ads
+Malicious software is hidden in links, attachments, or online ads

-- Lack of guidelines related to Internet or social media usage on employee devices
+Lack of guidelines related to the Internet or social media usage on employee devices

 Good training is also continuous.
 Cyber security training isn’t a one-and-done deal.
 It’s something you do every quarter or twice a year.
 Just as you keep your business’s equipment maintained, you have to keep your employees’ cyber security knowledge maintained.
 After all, your employees are your first defense against outside cyber attackers.
 When they know what they’re dealing with, they’re better equipped to stop it in its tracks and protect your business.